cupnoodle/fluffyes/46-rounded-shadow.md

-## Implementing rounded corner with shadow
+## Issue with implementing rounded corner with shadow

 Since we now know how to implement rounded corner and shadow, let's combine them and we shall get the App Store card-like UI .